anastassia-b/machine-learning/lecture-notes.md

 **Several types of Autoencoders**

 * **Undercomplete**.
 Make the representation smaller (like word2vec embedding).
 Advantages include: representation is smaller, so you have a smaller inputs, so thats a significant reduction in reduction of weights.
-Good for memory usage and compute time, also helps not overfitting and learning values.
+Good for memory usage and computation time, also helps not overfitting and learning values.
 Another advantage is it is a representation that plays nice with linear functions.
 E, D are linear transformations.
 It must have found a representation where applying a linear function restores semantic values.
 It couldn't have stored the data in a way that a linear function can't understand.
 Thats what we want in the end, linear separability of the classes.
 Therefore, similar images are likely to be closer together.
 Greedy layer unsupervised pre-training.
   * Question.
 Well, D2 is not just the inverse of E2.
 But that's too simple (there's a relu).
 Talk about PCA.
 We want to store a 2 dim dataset with 1 dim.
 The line is like the decoding function.
 The 'l' value is the encoding (how far away the point is from the line).
 If E and D are linear functions, its like PCA for each step.
 To make things more sophisticated, we often use a non-linear activation function.
 In this way we can use non-linear relationships (with a relu function or a deep autoencoder with more hidden layers).
 Manifold is the curvy plane/line that is analogous to the PCA line.
 The autoencoder, when projecting onto the manifold, will have a low reconstruction error.
 We'll still use a length to figure out where on the manifold you are.
   * This would be like 10 lines of keras code, super easy.
-There is a dataset called Mnist.
+There is a dataset called MNIST.
 It's the digits.
 We want to keep 10% of the data with labels, and ignore the remaining 90%.
 Train an autoencoder with 90% and train a neural network with the remaining 10%.

   -> Tangent: Transfer learning.
 Train network to find cats.
 Then change the last classification layer to find cats.
 Actually does a pretty good job.
 Groups like google and microsoft publish the weights.

-* What if I have an enocoding that is just as big?
+* What if I have an encoding that is just as big?
 Cool, I'll just apply the identity function.
 What if instead of reducing the dimensionality, I use a **regularization penalty**?
 For example, for using non-zero values.
 It's almost in a sense.. **This is a sparse autoencoder**.
 You can consider it a variable length encoding.
 With this way, you don't force everyone to have the same dimensionality.
 So you can say, you can use however many words you need to describe this image.

 * **Denoising autoencoder**.
 Put in a corrupted image (with gaussian noise).
 There's a matrix for convolution, for sharpening images.